 VI.
 CONCLUSION

-The purpose of this thesis is to explain how school meal program can empower children under the premise of rights-based empowerment.
+The purpose of this thesis is to explain how school meal programs can empower children under the premise of rights-based empowerment.
 In such a setting, children, teachers, and staff become more aware that children are the rights-holders with a legal entitlement to a right to food.
 A rights-based approach requires an environment in the lunchroom conducive to uplift, human rights education, and an institutional way for students to voice their opinions.
 In Kent’s advocacy for a rights-based approach to the MDM, he emphasizes that an institutional means should be set in place to ensure that children have a constant way of speaking out and providing their suggestions.
 Moreover, children should comprise the majority of participants in a School Meal Monitoring program.

 At V.P.
 Koil, aspects of a rights-based approach have been introduced.
 As a result, many children know their rights, and believe they can speak out.
 This study demonstrates that the partial implementation of a rights-based approach at V.P.
-Koil enhances childrens’ understanding of human rights and their understanding that they are rights-holders.
+Koil enhances children’s understanding of human rights and their understanding that they are rights-holders.
 The V.P.
 Koil School clearly has both a wonderful environment for the children and human rights education for students.
 There is, however, no institutional way for children to express their suggestions or opinions on a regular basis.
 Children at V.P.
 Koil School know that they have a right to food and expect it on a daily basis, but many still do not speak out to staff members.
 These children point out that the food is already good and that they should accept the food they receive without asking for more.
 This study’s findings suggest that with an institutional mechanism for promoting participation, more students might speak out and become more active citizens.

 According to Kent, when schools harness the full potential of the MDM, the meal can become a source of social empowerment and enlightenment for children.
 It can be a way to mold children from being mere passive rights-holder to active holders who feel empowered to shape the communities in which they live.
 They can learn to speak out if they are not provided with adequate allotments of food or nutrients in their meals.
 Kent’s prediction that a greater level of civic participation will result from a rights-based approach cannot be fully assessed by this preliminary study of these two schools, neither one of which fully embraces such an approach.
 This study does suggest, however, that children do reap many benefits at schools that implement rights-based approaches.
 Children learn that they are rights-holders and that they are entitled to the MDM.
 Duty bearers and teachers understand that they have obligations to the children and provide a better lunch environment to the children.
 Staff members ensure that children know the daily contents of the MDM, allowing children to keep staff accountable to the menu.
 The conclusion of this study is, therefore, that a rights-based approach to the MDM does have significant potential for empowering children in a society that desperately needs activist citizens committed to a universal right to freedom from hunger.

+VII.
+APPENDIX